 For organisations that may be affected by someone else’s merger – perhaps as a customer or competitor – knowing if, when and how best to make representations also requires a detailed knowledge of the inquiry process and the role that third party evidence can play.
 Well-judged interventions can be influential.
 Misplaced interventions can be very counterproductive.

-- based on deep experience of merger cases argued in front of the competition authorities and
+- based on deep experience of merger cases argued in front of the U.K. competition authorities and

-- drawing on a comprehensive research on merger control decisions
+- drawing on comprehensive research on merger control decisions

 - Provide essential foresight

 - based on detailed knowledge of the U.K. merger control process and of best practice from previous cases – in order to assess risk and plan ahead well

 - Identify the very best evidence and analysis

 - through in-depth knowledge of the range of choices available and their strengths and weaknesses

 - Advise on the best mix of resources to deploy

 - to give the right blend of skills and knowledge to deliver the best case and on time – and to build a good relationship with the competition authority team